Blog

 Real-time exception detection runs as transactions are ingested.
 The reconciliation engine compares records across sources, applies matching logic, and flags anything that cannot be tied off automatically.
 Mature systems do this continuously rather than at batch close, so an exception is visible the moment it appears, not at the end of the day when a queue has already built up.

-Once detected, exceptions are grouped through automated exception categorisation, sorted by root cause, source system, and likely exception severity.
+Once detected, exceptions are grouped through automated categorization, sorted by root cause, source system, and likely severity.
 Exception tagging by cause matters more than it sounds.
 An unlabeled pile of breaks forces an analyst to start every investigation from zero.
 A queue sorted by cause lets a team process dozens of similar exceptions in a single pass.

 AI-driven discrepancy detection adds a layer most rules-based engines miss: pattern recognition across high-volume flows that catches drift, novel formats, and partial matches that a rigid rule would either accept incorrectly or reject without context.